bozsahin/common-lisp-special-symbol-wrapper/README.md

 Then the result is wrapped in <code>(..)</code> so that the Lisp reader can read the whole thing in one fell swoop as data.

+Reads from a file/standard input and writes to standard output.